Alonso-del-Arte/floating-point-library/Basics.md

 Beyond this, there has never been any agreement on what the other mantissa bits of a NaN value should represent.

 FINISH WRITING

+## Formats smaller than eight bits

+Five-bit floating point is the smallest possible floating point number possible according to the rules outlined in this document so far, including the ability to distinguish between quiet NaNs and signaling NaNs.
+One sign bit, two exponent bits and two mantissa bits.

+FINISH WRITING